 CAFII believes consumers are best served when they have meaningful choice in the purchase of insurance products and services.
-Our members offer travel, life, health, property and casualty, and creditor's group insurance across Canada.
-In particular, creditor's group insurance and travel insurance are the product lines of primary focus for CAFII as our members' common ground.
+Our members offer travel, life, health, property and casualty, and credit protection insurance across Canada.
+In particular, credit protection insurance and travel insurance are the product lines of primary focus for CAFII as our members' common ground.